pimcore/customer-data-framework/doc/30_Personalization/05_Example_Usecases.md

 When using targeting rules with the `Assign Target Group` action, besides assigning target group to the current visitor, there are also options to store the connected segment to the current customer and track activities.

-Storing the segement to the customer is necessary to persist this information for later visits of the customer, especially when the customer visits from a different device.
+Storing the segment to the customer is necessary to persist this information for later visits of the customer, especially when the customer visits from a different device.

 ![VIP Customer Rule](../img/assign-target-group-vip-customer.jpg)